Sinkhole that wrecked Surrey street could take year to fix, residents told

 “We noticed that since we had to leave in the middle of the night, that affects the baby really badly, she has been really clingy, wants mummy and daddy all the time – she has been crying out in the middle of the night because she doesn’t know where she is.”

+The local authority can only house families with young children in hotel rooms for six weeks before they must move them on to self-contained units, he added.

+The council currently supports 44 other households with emergency housing for different reasons, he said.

-Lloyd Allen, who is in charge of the technical team that is responding, said “something like this takes up to a year to solve”.
+Lloyd Allen, who is in charge of the technical team that is responding to the incident, said “something like this takes up to a year to solve”.

 The incident is considered a “collapse” rather than a sinkhole, he added.